pshdev0/assembly-sub-compiler/README.md

 # Assembly Sub-Compiler 65(C)02

 This project is a 65(C)02 compiler at heart, with Java and C++ inspired syntax additions and various helper functions.
-Accompanied by an IDE for easy data file editing, e.g. sprites, tiles, data, etc.
+Accompanied by an IDE for easy editing of sprites, tiles, and general data.

 The compiler's basic principles: